 Dissolution often begins with pain.
 For many, there is a quiet sense of sadness and a sense of helplessness.
 These feelings can be caused by the onset of physical and emotional separation.
 For most couples, the pain and sadness can reach extraordinary levels.
 Dissolution often starts with a period of mourning.
 Sadness can be accompanied by guilt and anger.
 Therapy can help you transition through this difficult period by allowing you to express the full range of emotions.

 Yes.
 Therapy emphatically discourages vindictive behavior.
 Tolling more emotional damage is always counterproductive, especially to children.
 When children are involved, a therapist will work hard to remind the parents that their focus should be on reassuring the children that the parents' sadness was not in any way brought on by them.
-Moreover parents must reassure them that what the parent is going through will not impact their relationship with either parent.
+Moreover parents must reassure their children that what the parent is going through will not impact their relationship with either parent.

 Yes.
 Once the sadness and pain of dissolution begins to leave, there is often an "identity" transition that follows.
 A two-person identity becomes a single identity.
 This transition often means relinquishing the emotional dependency in favor of establishing a new identity as a single person.
 This is often a painful process of self-discovery.
 It may involve living in a new home, exploring new interests and activities, and making new friends.
 During this time, it is a good idea to call on trusted friends and relatives for support and encouragement.